ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 1:17:09 _Maxwell:_
 That's really interesting.
-We draw on medsinger's work, on opacity and transparency.
+We draw on Metzinger's work, on opacity and transparency.
-So in medsinger's work, just for the audience, there are two kinds of cognitive processes.
+So in Metzinger's work, just for the audience, there are two kinds of cognitive processes.
 There are transparent processes that we are not aware of as cognitive processes per se, and then there are opaque processes which we are.
 So, for instance, the metaphor comes from a transparent or opaque window.
 And most of the time, the window just lets you see through it towards whatever is on the other side, but sometimes it's a bit grimy, and then you see the window itself.
 And so, similarly, there are some processes that mainly deliver things in the world, and then there are other processes that deliver mental processes to us as kind of the object of our perception in some sense.
 So these are processes like attention or attentional processing, or paying attention to your own attentional state.
 These processes make other processes opaque.
-"Terrence Deacon, the anthropologist, also talks about similar phenomena in terms of, like, absent absence and what he calls ""absential phenomena."""
+Terrence Deacon, the anthropologist, also talks about similar phenomena in terms of, like, absent absence and what he calls "absential phenomena."
 So there's a sense in which this top layer, what it does is implement opacification.
 So the top layer can only be about other layers in the stack.
 And this kind of reversal of the flow of information is, we think, the key to understanding the way that mental processes are made available for introspection at all.